Updated: March 15, 2017

 - What Is The Best Airline Credit Card?
 Chase Sapphire Preferred Card (international travel) and United MileagePlus Explorer Card (domestic travel).

-The most common questions I get from readers are How do I save money on hotels and How do I save money on flights?
+The most common question I get from readers is How do I find cheap airfares?

 I’ll describe below my thoughts on finding cheap fares and how I go about planning a route, picking an airline, and searching for the best ticket deals.

 But first I’m going to start with the basic steps I use when searching for a flight.

 Interesting and informative video that explains airfare pricing

 These are the best websites for finding cheap flights:

 - Kayak.com – best for cheap airfares, multiple destinations, flexible dates, and direct flights